Pool Resurfacing Options

 Alan Smith Pools wants to help you select the best pool surface material for your specific needs.

-Finishes in pools and spas are constantly submerged in water.
-This obvious fact means that any pool finish will be exposed to a multitude of water chemistry conditions over time.
+Finishes in pools and spas are constantly submerged in water, so any pool finish will be exposed to many different water chemistry conditions over time.
 Some pool materials are harder and better able to handle these variations.
 Unfortunately, no pool surface material is immune to problems and degradation if a pool or spa is improperly maintained.
 Consequently, the decisions you make are critical to the long-term appearance and condition of your pool.
+The better you take care of your pool, the longer your swimming pool finish will last!

 Factors to Consider When Selecting a Surface: